Members’ activities

 Dr Shelly Coe - Collaborations to further research on Multiple Sclerosis symptom improvement

 Dr Shelly Coe’s work on ageing populations focuses on Multiple Sclerosis (MS), a neurological condition which usually has an onset after 45 years.
-She is a Senior Lecturer in Nutrition in the Department of Sport, Health Sciences and Social Work.
+She is a Senior Lecturer in Nutrition in the School of Sport, Nutrition and Allied Health Professions.

 Her current work is building on a multi-author, cross-sectional study published in 2021, which sought to investigate nutrient intake and symptom severity of people with MS. What is novel about her initial research is that this was the first diet questionnaire to be placed on the UK MSRegister.
 As such, the results were largely impactful